Lines/Rays or Other Chart Drawings Move After Drawing Them

 This might minimize misalignment issues.
 When using Intraday data charts, you can create Daily bars by setting Chart >> Chart Settings >> Days-Minutes-Seconds to 1-0-0.
 If the chart was previously a Historical Daily data chart, you will need to redraw the Chart Drawings on the more detailed Intraday data for the greatest accuracy.

 - Values in a chart are floating-point values.
 Computer monitors or other display type devices use an integer coordinate system.
 Each pixel that you see on a monitor is equivalent to a particular integer coordinate.
 When mapping between floating-point coordinates and integer coordinates, there is some imprecision and some misalignment that can and will occur.
+The effect of this will be reduced by using a 4K (high-resolution) monitor.

 - If you have changed the timeframe of the chart bars or you are copying Chart Drawings from one chart to another, then also check that the first Date-Time in the chart where the drawing appears is early enough to actually include the Date-Time of the original leftmost point of the Chart Drawing.
 So you may need to increase the Days to Load setting in Chart >> Chart Settings.